+6730 Clinical Pastoral Education (CPE) 3 -9 hrs.
 An opportunity for pastoral care practice under the supervision of an educator sanctioned by the Association of Clinical Pastoral Education.
 Required for all students completing the MDIV.
 The CPE unit must be completed under the direction of a center accredited by the Association of Clinical Pastoral Education (ACPE).
 Students should search the directory at acpe.edu and apply at least a full term in advance.
 See the Tuition and Fees section in this catalog for information on program fees for this course.
 CONSENT: Instructor permission required.
-GRADE: S/U registration.

-7740 Level II Clinical Pastoral Education
+GRADE: CR/NC.
+7740 Level II Clinical Pastoral Education 9 hrs.
 Level II units must be completed in the context of a center accredited by the Association of Clinical Pastoral Education (ACPE).
 PREREQUISITE: THFE 6730.
-GRADE: S/U registration.
+GRADE: CR/NC.
 REPEAT: May be repeated.

-7810 Internship in Ministry
+7810 Internship in Ministry 2-4 hrs.
 Students will complete this field education requirement in the context of an appropriate ministry setting approved by the professor of record.
 The internship may be summer placement or concurrent part-time placement during the school year.
-CONSENT: Consent of the professor of record is required prior to registration.
+CONSENT: Instructor.
 REPEAT: May be repeated.
-GRADE: S/U registration.
+GRADE: CR/NC.